AnthonyNgGitHub/TTC_Subway_Delays_Tableau_Analysis/README.md

 - What are the causes for these delays?
 From 2014 to 2020, the most common cause for delays were incidents inolving disorderly patrons and transporting injured or ill customer on train.
 <img src="tableau_images/Tableau_Story_Page_3.PNG"></img>

 - By taking a closer look, we can see that incidents involving disorderly patrons have been getting worse YoY.
 In addition, "No Operator Immediately Available - Not E.S.A.
 Related" has caused a total of 4,283 minutes of delay in 2020, despite ridership falling by half.
-This suggests a ver serious operational and logistical problem.
+This suggests a very serious operational and logistical problem.
 <img src="tableau_images/Tableau_Story_Page_4.PNG"></img>